freedomofpress/securedrop-docs/docs/admin/maintenance/rebuild_admin.rst

     and password.
  #.
 Check to see if an SSH hidden proxy service exists, using the command
     ``sudo cat /var/lib/tor/services/sshv3/hostname``.
-If this file exists and includes an Onion URL, your instance is set up to use SSH over Tor and you should configure temporary SSH access using :ref:`these instructions <rebuild_ssh_over_tor>`.
+If this file exists and includes an onion address, your instance is set up to use SSH over Tor and you should configure temporary SSH access using :ref:`these instructions <rebuild_ssh_over_tor>`.
     If not, your instance is set up to use SSH over LAN, and you should follow